Minimally Invasive (non-surgical) Treatments Provided by Interventional Radiologists

 3) Uterine Adenomyosis

 Adenomyosis is a disease which involves the uterus and it has long been an underdiagnosed condition of the uterus.
-And about 30% of uterine fibroids are associated with Adenomyosis (bulky / enlargement of uterus).
+Severe pain and excessive bleading are the common symptoms.
+About 30% of uterine fibroids are associated with Adenomyosis (bulky / enlargement of uterus).
 Adenomyosis is the presence of uterine lining tissue (endometrium) deep within the myometrium (muscular wall) of the uterus causing enlargement of the uterus.

 The ultrasound imaging often fails to distinguish the two conditions.
 Diagnosis of these conditions is done by ultrasonography and modern imaging techniques like MRI.